 The guiding principles within the Kindergarten Program Statement (English and French versions) are the basis of all ECS programs.
 Additionally, these program statements describe the learning that is foundational for future learning and development.

 Pre-Kindergarten, as part of ECS programming, is intended for children who require additional supports prior to their Kindergarten year.
-Children who are eligible include those who are learning English as a second language or who require Francisation, those who are gifted and talented, and those who are diagnosed with a mild/moderate/severe disability/delay.
+Children who are eligible include those who are learning English as an additional language or who require Francisation, those who are gifted and talented, and those who are diagnosed with a mild, moderate or severe disability or delay.

-Kindergarten, as part of ECS programming, is intended for children in the year prior to entry into Grade 1 and shall be planned and implemented to help children achieve the learner expectations outlined in the Kindergarten Program Statement, the Programme d’éducation pour la maternelle – Français langue première or the Programme d’éducation pour la maternelle – Immersion.
+Kindergarten, as part of ECS programming, is intended for children in the year prior to entry into Grade 1 and shall be planned and implemented to help children achieve the learner expectations outlined in the Kindergarten Program Statement, the Programme d’éducation pour la maternelle – Français langue première or the Programme d’éducation pour la maternelle – Immersion and the Kindergarten learning outcomes outlined in Alberta’s Kindergarten to Grade 6 Curriculum.

 Instruction is the process in which Alberta certificated teachers take responsibility for ensuring that learning activities for children are directed toward achieving the outcomes of approved programs of study/curriculum and/or individualized program plans (IPPs)/instructional support plans (ISPs) through: